markfinger/python-react/README.md

 they provided some conveniences they also overly complicated deployments, limited the functionalities that you could apply, and locked you in to a workflow which was contrary to React's best practices.
-If you want to persist with the worflow previously offered, the [self-mounting components example](examples) illustrates the wiring necessary to achieve comparable functionality.
+If you want to persist with the worflow previously offered, the [self-mounting components example](examples) illustrates the wiring necessary to achieve it.

 render_component